MysteriousGrimReaper/WWAG_ExampleMod/README.md

 # Example Mod

-Example mod importing one new robe glamour
+Example mod importing one new glamour of each type other than eyes